dglazkov/polymath/README.md

 `sample/` includes a sample question answerer.

+You'll need to install the requirements.
+We recommend using `virtualenv` (see guidance below in this guide).

+Then run `pip3 install -r requirements.txt` to load all of the requirements.

 To run it, ensure you have an environment variable set for `OPENAI_API_KEY`.

 Alternatively, create a `.env` file with these contents: